 Table.
-5.3.1 - 241.
+5.3.1 - 254.
 General settings.

 Name Range Step Default Description Enable IEC 61850 DisabledEnabled - Disabled Enables and disables the IEC 61850 communication protocol.
 Reconfigure IEC 61850 - Reconfigure - - Reconfigures IEC 61850 settings.

-IP port 065 535 1 102 Defines the IP port used by the IEC 61850 protocol.
+Name Range Step Default Description IP port 065 535 102 Defines the IP port used by the IEC 61850 protocol.
 The standard (and default) port is 102.

-Name Range Step Default Description Control Authority switch Remote Control Station Level Control - Remote Control The device can be set to allow object control via IEC 61850 only from clients that are of category Station level control.
+Control Authority switch Control Authority switch Remote Control Station Level Control - Remote Control The device can be set to allow object control via IEC 61850 only from clients that are of category Station level control.
 This would mean that other Remote control clients would not be allowed to control.
 In Remote control mode all IEC 61850 clients of both remote and station level category are allowed to control objects.
-Ethernet port All COM A Double ethernet card - All Determines which ports use IEC61850.
+All COM A Double ethernet card - All Determines which ports use IEC61850.
 Parameter is visible if double ethernet option card is found in the device.
 General deadband 0.110.0 % 0.1 2 % Determines the general data reporting deadband settings.
-Active energy deadband 0.11000.0 kWh 0.1 kWh 2 kWh Determines the data reporting deadband settings for this measurement.
+Active energy deadband Active energy deadband 0.11000.0 kWh 2 kWh Determines the data reporting deadband settings for this measurement.
 Reactive energy deadband 0.11000.0 kVar 0.1 kVar 2 kVar Determines the data reporting deadband settings for this measurement.
 Active power deadband 0.11000.0 kW 0.1 kW 2 kW Determines the data reporting deadband settings for this measurement.
 Reactive power deadband 0.11000.0 kVar 0.1 kVar 2 kVar Determines the data reporting deadband settings for this measurement.
 Apparent power deadband 0.11000.0 kVA 0.1 kVA 2 kVA Determines the data reporting deadband settings for this measurement.
 Power factor deadband 0.010.99 0.01 0.05 Determines the data reporting deadband settings for this measurement.
-Frequency deadband 0.011.00 Hz 0.01 Hz 0.1 Hz Determines the data reporting deadband settings for this measurement.
-Current deadband 0.0150.00 A 0.01 A 5 A Determines the data reporting deadband settings for this measurement.
-Residual current deadband 0.0150.00 A 0.01 A 0.2 A Determines the data reporting deadband settings for this measurement.
+Frequency deadband Frequency deadband 0.011.00 Hz 0.1 Hz Determines the data reporting deadband settings for this measurement.
+Current deadband Current deadband 0.0150.00 A 5 A Determines the data reporting deadband settings for this measurement.
+Residual current deadband 0.2 A Determines the data reporting deadband settings for this measurement.
 Voltage deadband 0.015000.00 V 0.01 V 200 V Determines the data reporting deadband settings for this measurement.
 Residual voltage deadband 0.015000.00 V 0.01 V 200 V Determines the data reporting deadband settings for this measurement.
 Angle measurement deadband 0.15.0 deg 0.1 deg 1 deg Determines the data reporting deadband settings for this measurement.
 Integration time 010 000 ms 1 ms 0 ms Determines the integration time of the protocol.
 If this parameter is set to "0 ms", no integration time is in use.